Kunawai Terrace

 No analysis available

 Pool is strongly supported for Kunawai Terrace.
-The current remarks mention it in many listings, including phrases like "Amenities include a pool," "swimming pool," and "recreation area and pool."
-This matches the prior high-confidence MLS pattern and appears consistent across multiple agents rather than a single isolated remark.
+The current remarks mention it across multiple listings, with repeated language such as "Amenities include a pool," "swimming pool," and "amenities including pool, BBQ area."
+This appears consistent across several agents and confirms the existing high-confidence MLS record rather than a copy-paste error.

 No analysis available